ibm-cloud-docs/schematics/cli-reference.md

  <dt><code>--id <em>WORKSPACE_ID</em></code></code></dt>
 <dd>Required.
 The unique identifier of the workspace where you want to upload your tape archive file (`.tar`).
 To find the ID of your workspace, run <code>ibmcloud schematics workspace list</code>.</dd>
  <dt><code>--file <em>PATH_TO_FILE</em></code></dt>
 <dd>Required.
-Enter the relative file path on your local machine where your `.tar` file is stored. </dd>
+Enter the full file path on your local machine where your `.tar` file is stored. </dd>
  <dt><code>--template <em>TEMPLATE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the Terraform template for which you want to show the content of the Terraform statefile.
 To find the ID of the template, run <code>ibmcloud schematics workspace get --id &lt;workspace_ID&gt;</code> and find the template ID in the <strong>Template Variables for:</strong> field of your CLI output. </dd>